mapbiomas-brazil/irrigation/README.md

     <h1>Irrigation</h1>
 </div>

-Developed by ***Agrosatélite Geotecnologia Aplicada***
+Developed by ***Agrosatélite Geotecnologia Aplicada Ltda.***

 ## About

 This repository contains the scripts used in the classification of the irrigation theme.

-We recommend that you read the Irrigation Appendix (**COLOCAR LINK**)  of the Algorithm Theoretical Basis Document (**ATBD**), since important informations about the classification methodology can be found in there.
+We recommend that you read the [Irrigation Appendix of the Algorithm Theoretical Basis Document (ATBD)](https://mapbiomas.org/download-dos-atbds), since important informations about the classification methodology can be found in there.
 For the collection 5 of MapBiomas, we have two irrigation subclasses, both mapped from 2000 to 2019:

  - Central Pivot Irrigation System
  - Other Irrigation System (some study areas of the Brazilian semi-arid region)